Category Archives: Holistic Health

 Low vitamin D can also lead to Seasonal Affective Disorder or ‘SAD’ which causes seasonal depression and low mood.

 Vitamin D is difficult to source from food.
-While you’ll find some in sardines, salmon, mackerel, cod, and eggs most is produced by your body from exposure to sunlight.
+While you’ll find some in sardines, salmon, mackerel, cod, and eggs most is produced by your body after exposure to sunlight.

 Zinc